ngeelani48/First-Capstone-Project-Rooftop-Cafe/README.md

 # 📖 [RoofTop-Cafe] <a name="about-project"></a>

-**[RoofTop-Cafe]** is a Cafe website design where users can see details about the cafe and see what dishes are offered. it has consisted of two pages Main and the About page and it is responsive about the screen sizes.
+**[RoofTop-Cafe]** is a Cafe website design where users can see the cafe's details and what dishes are offered.
+It consisted of two pages, the Main and the About page and it is responsive about the screen sizes.

 ## 🛠 Built With <a name="built-with"></a>